andytluminosity/InquireLists/README.md

 On other Linux based distros install python3.9 from your package manager.

-- [ ]  Download and extract the `InquireLists` zip folder from the latest release notes
+- [ ]  Download and extract the `InquireLists.zip` folder from the latest release notes
 	- [Latest release notes](https://github.com/andytluminosity/InquireLists/releases/tag/v1.0-alpha)

 - [ ] Install Dependencies